 With the right amount of time and effort, just about anyone can be successful in profiting from an affiliate website.

-The 2nd obstacle is finding the right training from successful affiliates that have outlined their success.
+The 2nd obstacle is finding the right affiliate marketing training from successful affiliates that have outlined their success.

-You’ve already done well going into "research mode" on Authority Hacker.
+You’ve already done well going into “research mode” on the Authority Hacker course.

 What The Authority Site System Course Teaches

-Authority Hacker’s main course, The Authority Site System, gives members a blueprint for achieving a Stage 1 authority website.
+Authority Hacker’s base course, The Authority Site System, gives members a blueprint for achieving a Stage 1 authority website (aka.
+V1 site) .

-Although they don’t make money claims such as you’ll earn $x, xxx/month, the goal of this course is to help beginners launch a new website to the $1,000-$5,000 per month range (this is considered a Stage 1 site) and profit every month.
+Although they don’t make money claims such as you’ll earn $x, xxx/month, the goal of this course is to help beginners launch a new website to the $1,000-$5,000/month range (this is considered a stage one site) and profit every month.